-MFBs shall apply customer due diligence measures including identification and verification of customers before opening a new account or extending any credit facility or establishing new business relationships.
+MFBs shall apply customer due diligence measures including but not limited to identification and verification of customers before opening a new account or extending any credit facility or establishing new business relationships.
 MFBs shall take all reasonable measures to perform due diligence of their existing and prospective customers to establish their identity and to confirm that the customer is not exploiting microfinance banking channel for any criminal activity, money laundering or terrorist financing.